Our Mission and Core Values

 Individuals are creators but we work with materials not of our own creation.
 Through our individual efforts, we give property value, but our communities and society as a whole also contribute.
 Individuals have legitimate financial or equity interests, but there is an equivalent community interest that we define as a ‘social mortgage’ on all property.

 We believe that the recognition of the existence and value of this social mortgage is critical to our progressing towards a more just society.
 We believe that the process of change should be nonviolent and that it should respect all parties.
-People don’t expect to get everything they might want, but they do want and should be able to expect: a) recognition, to be seen; b) respect, to be heard; c) inclusion, a seat at the table; and d) fair treatment, to be asked to give or take no more (or less) than others.
+People don’t expect to get everything they might want, but they do want and should be able to expect: a) recognition, to be seen; b) respect, to be heard; c) inclusion, a seat at the table; and d) fair treatment, to be asked to give and receive the same as others.
 We are committed to working with integrity and to be accountable for our efforts.

 We strive to balance the interests of individuals and communities in our work, to empower those with whom we work, and to build cooperation and collaboration-we know that none of us is as smart as all of us.
 We also believe that injustice is not sustainable.
 We approach these tasks in the spirit of risk-taking and innovation, and with great hope.